-There have been many events at the Nest over the years and this list is by no means comprehensive.
-Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International, Anarchist writers in the nineteenth century and the strength of community organisation and solidarity actions.
+There have been many events at the Nest since we opened in December 2008 and the list below is not comprehensive.
+Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International and Anarchist writers in the nineteenth century.

 A three day exhibition of Radical and Alternative News Media from Five Decades @ Nottingham Contemporary Sep 27-29 2019.
 For details please see the event report.

 From the Pistols to the Miners’ Strike: Fanzines of the Anarcho-Punk era, 1976 to 1984

 In the 1970s, DIY print media met Punk and Anarchism, and the Anarcho-Punk Fanzine was born.
 The print quality may have been patchy, but the passion and commitment are undeniable.
 This hands-on workshop explores the politics and the music through zines and a punk soundtrack, courtesy of The Sparrows’ Nest Library and Archive, in corporation with the Notts Zine Library.
 For details please see the event report.